What If You Bought Bitcoin in the February 2026 Dip?

 Last verified May 2026

 Bitcoin had a rough start to 2026.
-After closing December 2025 near $87,500, it slid through January and bottomed on the monthly chart at roughly $67,000 at the end of February.
+After closing December 2025 near $87,509, it slid through January and bottomed on the monthly chart at roughly $66,996 at the end of February.
 Plenty of people called it the start of another crypto winter.
-As of the latest monthly close, Bitcoin is back to about $79,900.
+Bitcoin bounced into the spring but the recovery stalled, and as of the latest monthly close it sits at about $58,341.
 So what would buying that February dip actually have returned?

 The Month-by-Month Path